smartkek/dai-insured/README.md

 1. wipe these DAI and get ETH in the Maker contract
 1. sell ETH

-The drawback of this method is that the Saver has to have some capital (in form of DAI) upfront to partially relay the CDP.
+The drawback of this method is that the Saver has to have some capital (in form of DAI) upfront to partially repay the CDP.

 ### Left then down